ben-rogerson/twin.examples/react-emotion/README.md

 }
 ```

-Then when styling with the tw/css prop, add the pragma at the top of your file.
+Then when styling with the tw or css prop, add the pragma at the top of your file.
 This also replaces the react import:

 ```js
 /** @jsxImportSource @emotion/react */